onap/oom-offline-installer/docs/BuildGuide.rst

 .. note::  replace <branch> by branch you want to build

-In the target directory you should find tar files:
+Above command should produce below tar files in the target directory:

 ::